 Check that the HDMI cable is properly connected.

 When connected directly to the console with a cable, your input lag should be reduced to the minimum, and you won´t have to turn off any other electronic devices, the only disadvantage is that you´ll have to pay extra for the wired controller.
+If you are playing with a third-party controller, you might need a USB-C cable to connect it to the Nintendo Switch.

 (As an aside, these steps also work to improve the quality of your connection to the kart in Mario Kart Home Circuit)